The dream: loads of eucalyptus that you lovingly grew from seed adorning your flower arrangements and wreaths.

 - Figure out your first and last frost dates.
 You can see how I do it in this video.

 - Harden off your seedlings carefully.
 After all that work, you’d hate to lose them!!
-I make removable tunnels like these ones to make the process easier.
+I make removable tunnels like these to make the process easier.

 - If you don’t own a greenhouse, choose the hottest microclimate in your yard to grow them.